dayve07/Predicting-Parkinsons-Disease/README.md

 * Based on **35 factual indicators** mainly regarding some **clinical measurements, medical history and cognitive assessments** of the patient, we will seek a way to predict the presence or absence of Parkinson's disease.

-* Our prediction must be as accurate as possible; we also set the objective of minimizing the number of False Negatives in our results (detection of a healthy patient when he has the disease).
+* Our prediction must be <b>as accurate as possible</b>; we also set the objective of <b>minimizing the number of False Negatives</b> in our results (detection of a healthy patient when he has the disease).

 <br>